khun-elle/Lott_and_Mustard/LM.md

 significantly for the counties that implement such laws.
-The sensational counterintuitive association between carrying a concealed handgun and the reduction in crimes are of interest to the public because it could promote the health and safety of our citizens.
-Lott and Mustard further claimed that these shall issue laws not only provide benefits to those who carry handguns, but also to those who don’t.
+The sensational counterintuitive association between carrying a concealed handgun and the reduction in crimes are of interest to the public because it could ultimately promote the health and safety of our citizens.
+Lott and Mustard further claimed that these shall issue laws do not only provide benefits to those who carry handguns, but also to those who don’t.
 Especially among women, even if a minute fraction of women own guns, “the external benefits to other women from a woman carrying a concealed handgun appear to be large relative to the gain produced by an additional man carrying a concealed handgun up to 3 to 4 times”
 <sup>1</sup>
 .
 This is because the criminals face a heightened expected costs from committing crimes and the higher probability of getting caught.